onflow/flow-go/cmd/access/README.md

 - **Transaction** - a transaction represents a unit of computation that is submitted to the Flow network.
 - **Collection** - a set of transactions proposed by a cluster of collection nodes.
-- **Header**, also _Block Header_ - a data structure containing the meta-data for a block, including the merkle root hash for the payload as well as the relevant consensus node signatures.
+- **Header**, also _Block Header_ - a data structure containing the meta-data for a block, including the Merkle root hash for the payload as well as the relevant consensus node signatures.
-- **Block** - the combination of a block header with a block contents, representing all of the data necessary to construct and validate the entirety of the block.
+- **Block** - the combination of a block header with block contents, representing all the data necessary to construct and validate the entirety of the block.

 ## Processes